wds4/tapestry-protocol/README.md

 # Synopsis

 The purpose of the tapestry protocol is to enable the transition from *digital stewardship* to *full decentralization of our digital tools of communication*.
+In the process, we will finally experience the full potential of decentralized web of trust in the curation of content, facts, and information.

 # Background